MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

     2. In the **Automatically deploy these apps** list, select **Remote Assist**.

     3. Select **Save**.
 This will create an environment and automatically install the Dynamics 365 Remote Assist app.
-If you encounter an issue, see [the troubleshooting](#troubleshooting) section in this article.

     :::image type="content" source="media/PPAC_Environment_Enable_D365_apps.png" alt-text="Screenshot of a new environment with enable Dynamics 365 apps.":::